Where to Pick Blackberries and Blueberries Near Charlotte

 Located in Rock Hill, SC near Cherry Park, Rivers Blueberry Farms is a quick trip from Charlotte.
 Check the Facebook page for u-pick times.
 1595 Colon Road, Rock Hill, SC 29730.

-Lineberger's farm reports this year's crop as being delicious and the berries even larger than normal.
-The big, beautiful berries won't be around for long, so make plans to head to Dallas, NC and bring home a bucket of goodness.
-Prices are $8 for a half-gallon (approximately 3 pounds).
-Call for u-pick times.
+Lineberger’s farm reports this year’s crop as being delicious and the berries even larger than normal.
+The big, beautiful berries won’t be around for long, so make plans to head to Dallas, NC and bring home a bucket of goodness: “Blackberries are $4 for a quart, $7 for a half gallon or two half gallons for $12 already picked.
+Pick your own blackberries are $5 per half gallon and $9 per gallon.
+Our hours are M-F 9-6:30, Sat 9-6, and Sun 12-6.
+Hope to see you soon!”
 906 Dallas Stanley Hwy 28034.
 704-922-8688.

 A Little Further Down the Road

 It’s worth taking the just under two-hour road trip to Ramseur, NC to Millstone Creek Orchard to spend a memorable afternoon.
 The farm is located on a beautiful property offering many fruits, vegetables, meats and even the opportunity to do some fishing (reservations required).
 For blueberries: “U-Pick Hours: Monday-Saturday: 9-5pm | Sundays: 1-4:30pm | $2/person u-pick fee on weekends | $5.95/lb”

 Millstone Creek Orchard asks all guests to sanitize before they head out to the fields and once they return.
 All buckets will be sanitized between guests and the staff is implementing a minimal touch packing process for berries.
 506 Parks Crossroads Church Rd, Ramseur, NC 27316.
 336-824-5263.